 “Whoa!”
 Chris yelled.

-Unfortunately, she was too drunk to execute her own deft moves, so she bit me right below the head of my penis.
+Unfortunately, she was too drunk to execute her own deft moves, so she bit me in the most vulnerable place.
 I didn’t realize it right away, because the novelty of the moment was consuming me.
 But at some point, I felt a sharp pain that kept getting sharper.